Stream Episodes 1-7

 Très Mall combines the DIY ethos of underground comics with the visual playfulness of early MTV animation.
 It’s Liquid Television meets The Midnight Gospel by way of Ghost World.
 Both a love letter to lost youth and a critique of what replaced it, Très Mall is a weird, smart, and urgent animated series for our exhausted era.

-In Très Mall, Derek G. Larson animates a surreal and philosophically charged satire set inside an endless shopping mall, an allegory of consumption and mediated life in late capitalism.
-The ongoing animated series features intellectual guest voices such as Noam Chomsky and Boris Groys, situating animated characters amid debates on aesthetics, media, and political theory.
-Through painterly digital animation and absurdist humor, Très Mall questions how systems of validation, ideology, and spectacle circulate through contemporary culture.
+In Très Mall, Derek G. Larson creates a surreal and philosophically charged satire set within an endless shopping mall, an allegory for consumption and mediated existence in late capitalism.
+The ongoing animated series features guest voices including Noam Chomsky, David Joselit, Priyamvada Gopal, McKenzie Wark and Boris Groys, situating its characters within conversations on aesthetics, media, and political theory.
+Through painterly digital animation and absurdist humor, Très Mall examines how systems of validation, ideology, and spectacle circulate through contemporary culture.

 Presented alongside Made in Mexico: The Anti-Communist Cartoons of Dibujos Animados S.A.
-(1952–56), Larson’s research-based project uncovering a little-known chapter of Cold War cultural diplomacy.
-Produced in Mexico under the direction of the U.S. Information Agency, these animated shorts blended modernist design with anti-Communist propaganda to advance U.S. political aims in Latin America.
-Working in collaboration with Byron Davies and Carlos Oliva Mendoza, Larson examines these films through archival materials, newly digitized excerpts, and critical essays, revealing animation’s role as both an aesthetic and ideological instrument of modernity.
-Together, they trace animation’s entanglement with power, from Cold War persuasion to the soft coercion of consumer culture, proposing that cartoons in all their forms remain vivid mirrors of political life.
+(1952–56), Larson’s research-based project reveals a little-known chapter of Cold War cultural diplomacy.
+Produced in Mexico under the auspices of the U.S. Information Agency, these animated shorts combined modernist design with anti-Communist messaging to advance American political interests across Latin America.
+In collaboration with Byron Davies and Carlos Oliva Mendoza, Larson reexamines these works through archival materials, newly digitized excerpts, and critical essays, exposing animation’s dual role as both aesthetic experiment and ideological instrument.
+Together, the two projects trace animation’s entanglement with power, from Cold War persuasion to the soft coercion of consumer culture, suggesting that cartoons in all their forms continue to mirror the conditions of political life.

 Two animated characters standing side by side against a white background.
 The character on the left has purple skin, short blue hair, and a green hat with various pins, wearing a black T-shirt with colorful graphics, teal jeans, and green sneakers.
 The character on the right has pale skin, curly reddish-brown hair, and a clownish face with exaggerated features, wearing an orange tank top with a Bernie Sanders graphic, teal jeans, and pink shoes.